Spokane Succession Planning for Business Owners

 6. Review and recommend written policy statements, including family employment policy, ownership restrictions, family governance, etc.

 7. Review and recommend a defined management structure, including written job descriptions, compensation schedules, performance reviews, and professional development programs.

-Finally, you should make sure the plan you’re establishing provides for your dependents, especially in the case of your premature death or disability.
+Finally, it would be best if you made sure the plan you’re establishing provides for your dependents, especially in the case of your premature death or disability.

 8. Create [or refine existing] contingency plans for dependents and key persons.